pfsense/docs/source/releases/2-4-4-new-features-and-changes.rst

    not appear in the **Installed Packages** list in the GUI, and must be entirely managed in the command line.

-   **This change does not affect packages installed from the official pfSense package repository.**
+   **This change does not affect packages installed from the official pfSense® package repository.**

 * Removed options for the deprecated FEC LAGG Protocol `#8734 <https://redmine.pfsense.org/issues/8734>`__